Are any of these anxiety or panic experiences familiar to you?

 However, be sure to be checked by your GP.
 Make sure your GP gives you a physical check up; get yourself fully checked over to find out if anything really is wrong.
 Getting a clean bill of physical health will put your mind at rest.

-Generally, we are more concerned about losing control of our bodies than anything, however that is not likely.
+Generally, we are more concerned about losing control of our bodies than anything else, however that is not likely.
 What you should do is learn how to deal with the moment and defuse the panic attack along with the underlying anxiety that sparked the initial anxiety in the first place.

 Now that you are beginning to understand anxiety attacks, there are some steps that you can take to help you totally eliminate them and live a normal life again.